 Transect surveys were conducted from 1994 through 2016, following the Red Sea Urchin density 'broadbrush' survey protocol, to estimate the density and size distribution of Red Sea Urchin populations.
 The survey results were combined with other sources of information to calculate the annual commercial Total Allowable Catch (TAC).
-Quota is calculated for each PFM Subarea as follows:
+Quota was calculated for each PFM Subarea as follows:

 A modified surplus production model was used to estimate maximum sustainable yield (MSY) for Red Sea Urchins (Leus et al. 2014).
 The total current biomass of Red Sea Urchins was calculated annually, based on density estimates for Red Sea Urchins in the 90 to 140 mm test diameter range, and changes to estimated urchin habitat along the coast taken from harvest log charts and fish harvesters' knowledge.
 Biomass estimates were provided to resource managers as a mean estimate with upper and lower 90 percent confidence intervals (CI).
-Where surveys and density estimates were not complete for an area, they were extrapolated from survey information from adjacent or nearby areas.
-Biomass recommendations are generally not provided for Subareas that are impacted by Sea Otter predation.
-Note that Red Sea Urchin transect surveys have not been conducted since 2016, so any subsequent updates to biomass estimates result from changes to estimated urchin habitat.
+Where surveys and density estimates were not completed for an area, they were extrapolated from survey information from adjacent or nearby areas.
+Generally, biomass recommendations were not provided for Subareas that were impacted by Sea Otter predation.
+Note that Red Sea Urchin transect surveys have not been conducted since 2016, so any subsequent updates to biomass estimates result from changes to estimated urchin habitat by harvesters.

-In 2019 DFO Science updated harvest rate recommendations for the three main regions of the coast that are commercially harvested (Haida Gwaii, mainland North Coast, South Coast inside waters) (Lochead et al. 2019).
-These new recommendations consist of a table with a number of harvest rate options coupled with the probability that a particular harvest rate will breach the recommended limit reference in 100 years.
-Given the current rate of Sea Otter recolonization in BC and the resulting impact to Red Sea Urchin stocks, it is unlikely the commercial fishery will still be operating in 100 years and if it is, it will be much smaller in scale.
+In 2019 DFO Science updated science advice on harvest rates for the three main regions of the coast that are commercially harvested (Haida Gwaii, mainland North Coast, South Coast inside waters) (Lochead et al. 2019).
+This science advice consists of a table with a number of harvest rate options coupled with the probability that a particular harvest rate will breach the recommended limit reference in 100 years.
+The harvest rate options suggest that the harvest rate could be increased without harm to the stock, particularly in Haida Gwaii and the mainland North Coast.
+Given the current rate of Sea Otter recolonization in BC and the resulting impact to the Red Sea Urchin, it is unlikely the commercial fishery will still be operating in 100 years and if it is, it will be much smaller in scale.
 The harvest rate recommendations suggest that the harvest rate could be increased without any harm to the stock, particularly in Haida Gwaii and the mainland North Coast.